clevermissfox/react_app/README.md

 - 'Email' client for contact form
 - For mobile screen sizes, toggle between Android oS and iOS
 - Ability to open multiple file explorers at the same time ✅
+- Address the theme toggle zindex when Dialogs are open vs maximized
 - Drag the dialogs?
 Ensure the most recently opened has the highest zindex; when they are minimized they shouldnt go on top of each other; address the hieght styling: on apple, if natural size (not maximized) it should be between the navbar and the taskbar, on microsoft, should be above the taskbar.

 ## Disclaimer: This will not have all the functionality as a desktop computer; It is just a fun interface and hopefully an interesting UX but is an emulation not an exact replica